 After leaving the agency, Ben became an advisor and Communications Director at pharmaceutical giant GSK, a mentor to new entrepreneurs, and an investor in a range of startups.
 He topped The Times’ global Super Teen Power List and was an advisor on the CBBC series Pocket Money Pitch (a Dragons’ Den for young entrepreneurs).
 Ben is an advisor to the Royal Family, supporting digital initiatives and entrepreneurship programs.
 He was also appointed by the UK Government to lead on the Innovation and Entrepreneurship review and strategy with the Department for Business.

-Ben is now the Founder of Happl – an employee engagement platform managing benefits, recognition, and reward for start-ups across the world.
+Ben then started Happl – an employee engagement platform managing benefits, recognition, and reward for start-ups across the world.
+The business now provides people experience services for companies from tech giants to the police.

-Alongside his unusual entrepreneurial story, Ben also speaks about the wider world of technology from the view of someone who has effectively known little else.
-Frequently, his youth (he’s twenty-five days older than Google) has provided him with a keen insight into what’s new, what’s fading from popularity, and who’s doing what on which platform.
-He can bring together the complexities of business and commercial decisions with the demands and expectations of a new generation of employees and consumers, predicting new opportunities and potential challenges.
+Alongside his entrepreneurial story, Ben also speaks about the wider world of technology from the view of someone who has known little else.
+As someone that is twenty-five days older than Google, Ben offers a keen insight into what’s new, what’s fading from popularity, and who’s doing what on which platform.
+He can bring together the complexities of business and commercial decisions with the demands and expectations of new generations of employees and consumers, with new opportunities and potential challenges.